Sparse Coding with Multi-Layer Decoders using Variance Regularization

-\textbf{Classification in the Low Data Regime~~} To investigate whether self-supervised pre-training helps with classification performance in the low data regime, we evaluate the linear separability of codes from pre-trained LISTA encoders in SDL, SDL-NL, VDL, and VDL-NL autoencoders\footnote{The autoencoders are trained on the full MNIST dataset in an unsupervised way.} when few training samples are available for supervised learning.
-To do this, we freeze the pre-trained encoders' weights and train a linear classification layer on top of their output layer with 1, 2, 5, 10, 20, 50, and 100 training samples per class.
-For each number of training samples per class and each type of encoder (coming from SDL, VDL, SDL-NL, or VDL-NL models), we select the encoder among the ones presented in Figure \ref{fig:trade-off-FL-MNIST} which gives the best validation accuracy.
+We investigate whether self-supervised pre-training with sparse coding improves classification performance over training from scratch in the low data regime.
+For this purpose, we compare the classification error of classifiers trained on the raw MNIST data to the classification error of linear classifiers trained on features from pre-trained frozen LISTA encoders in SDL, SDL-NL, VDL, and VDL-NL autoencoders\footnote{The autoencoders are trained on the full MNIST dataset in an unsupervised way as described in section \ref{sec:method}.} and pre-trained frozen DO and DO-NL decoders when few training samples are available for supervised learning.

-We compare the accuracy of the linear classifiers trained on the features output by the frozen pre-trained encoders to that of classifiers trained from scratch on the raw MNIST data.
-We consider a linear classifier (referred to as ``Linear on raw'') and a classifier consisting of a LISTA encoder followed by a linear layer (referred to as ``LISTA on raw'').
+In particular, we train a linear classifier on top of features from these pre-trained models when 1, 2, 5, 10, 20, 50, 100 training samples per class are available as well as when the full dataset is available.
+For each type of pre-trained model and each number of training samples per class, we select the model among the ones presented in Figure \ref{fig:trade-off-FL-MNIST} which gives the best validation accuracy.
+As baselines, we train two classifiers from scratch on the raw MNSIT data.
+The first one is a linear classifier referred to as ``Linear on raw''.
+The second one consists of a linear layer on top of a randomly initialized LISTA encoder \footnote{This randomly initialized LISTA encoder is trainable and with the same architecture as the one in Algorithm \ref{alg:LISTA}.} and is referred to as ``LSITA + Linear on raw''.